 We always recommend that everyone wears the proper protective equipment, whether they are a new rider or an experienced one, and check local rules and regulations regarding the use of these products before they go ride — no one wants an injury, ticket, or citation!

 Unfortunately, you are definitely going to have to pay for it if you want a high-performance electric skateboard.
 All the best boards easily cost over $1000 — a hefty chunk of change, so it is definitely worth considering how much you plan on using the board and how much utility it will really give you if you are looking at the upper echelon of boards.
-However, there is a clear choice if you are shopping on a budget: the Yuneec E-Go 2.
-While this board does make some considerable concessions in performance, it retails for hundreds of dollars less than the top models and is a good introductory board for someone just starting out or for someone who doesn't mind a relatively slow board with so-so braking ability.
+However, if you are looking to save some cash, then the Boosted Mini S with a price tag of around $750 is your best bet.
+It's the cheapest board that we have seen without any major drawbacks and definitely worth your consideration if you are looking to spend less than $1000.

 Do you feel the need…for speed?
 One of the first tests we conducted, and the most important — making up 25% of the overall score — was looking at both the speed and acceleration of these products.
 We measured how long it took for each board to complete a known distance, giving it plenty of runway to build up to maximum speed before entering the course, and then calculated its top speed.
 We averaged the results of multiple trials to come up with our final results.